 The past century has witnessed violence the character and scale of which are so unique and unprecedented that we have had to create a new vocabulary to describe it (genocide, terrorism) and the ideologies that underlie it (totalitarianism, fundamentalism).
 To understand modern violence, we will examine the origin of the modern mind in the 17th century, when science, based on universal doubt, ended the Age of Faith, and the traditional sources of moral, legal, and political authority lost credibility.
 Nietzsche called this the “death of God” (and the Devil); it could also be called the death of Good and Evil, leading to another set of new words (nihilism, agnosticism, anomie, anarchy).
 We will study the origins and implications of these developments by reading Shakespeare and John Donne, Nietzsche and Dostoevsky, Beckett and Wittgenstein, Simone Weil and Hannah Arendt, as well as modern mass murderers from Hitler to bin Laden.
 Finally, we will ask whether the modern human sciences can help us understand how to reverse or at least limit this escalation of violence.

-James Gilligan, Collegiate Professor, headed the Institute of Law and Psychiatry and directed mental health programs for the Massachusetts prison system while on the faculty of the Harvard Medical School Department of Psychiatry.
-He has also served as President of the International Association for Forensic Psychotherapy, and as Chair of the Committee on Prevention, which was part of President Clinton’s National Campaign Against Youth Violence.
+JAMES GILLIGAN is a Collegiate Professor in the College of Arts and Science, Clinical Professor of Psychiatry in the School of Medicine, and Adjunct Professor in the School of Law.
+He headed the Institute of Law and Psychiatry and directed mental health programs for the Massachusetts prison system while on the faculty of the Harvard Medical School Department of Psychiatry.
+He has also served as President of the International Association for Forensic Psychotherapy, and as Chair of the Committee on Prevention in President Clinton’s National Campaign Against Youth Violence.
 His books include Violence: Reflections on a National Epidemic and Preventing Violence: An Agenda for the Coming Century.
-He has been a consultant on violence prevention to the World Health Organization’s Department of Injuries and Violence Prevention, the International Criminal Tribunal for the former Yugoslavia, the Secretary-General of the United Nations, the Law Lords of the House of Lords, and other groups and individuals throughout the world.
+He has been a consultant on violence prevention to the World Health Organization’s Department of Injuries and Violence Prevention, the World Court’s International Criminal Tribunal for the former Yugoslavia, the World Economic Forum’s Global Agenda on Negotiation and Conflict Resolution, the Secretary-General of the United Nations, and other governmental and non-governmental organizations and officials.

 In Search of Lost Time